cjdbarlow/bedside-notebook/disease/obs/cardiac.md

 * Time where underlying cardiac disease is diagnosed

 ##Epidemiology and Risk Factors
+Prevalence:
+* Mitral stenosis is the most common lesion in the pregnant patient
+Poorer prognosis with decompensated disease, i.e.:
+	* AF
+	* Pulmonary hypertesion

 ###Identification of High Risk Patients
 Adverse maternal outcome associated with:
 * Previous: